Representative, British Office Taipei

 Information on how you can register a birth, death or marriage which occurred overseas, and legal documents for couples marrying or entering into civil partnerships abroad.
 The British Office is not an official embassy and cannot register marriages, civil partnerships, births or deaths.

-The British Office Taipei no longer accept applications to register births or deaths which occurred overseas.
+The British Office Taipei no longer accepts applications to register births or deaths which occurred overseas.
 This service has now transferred to the Foreign and Commonwealth Office in the UK.

 There are no changes to the entitlement to register a birth or death.
 The time will remain the same.
 However, you will now need to allow extra time for the documents to be sent to and from the UK.
 See register a birth or register a death for further information.